galenseilis/RUDS/README.md

 # RUDS
-Randomly-Update Data Structures (RUDS) provides non-deterministic behaviour to classes when their methods are called.
+Randomly-Updated Data Structures (RUDS) provides non-deterministic behaviour to Python classes when their methods are called.